-Below are the most Frequently Asked Questions (FAQ) for Accessibility Services that we receive.
-If your question is not addressed here, please email us at firstname.lastname@example.org and we’ll respond within 48 hours.
+Below are the most Frequently Asked Questions (FAQ) for Accessibility Services.
+Feel free to click on the headers below to jump to the section for your question.
+If your question is not addressed here or if you need more information, please email us at firstname.lastname@example.org and we’ll respond within 48 hours.

 DISABILITY & ACCESSIBILITY SERVICES FAQ

 Fan Fest does not have a set definition of what is or is not a disability.
 Instead, all attendees who have challenges that would make an area of the convention inaccessible to them can receive help from Disability Services.
 A partial list of covered conditions is below, but this is not an inclusive list.
 Other conditions may qualify.

 - Joint or muscle damage or disorders, including temporary and permanent conditions

 - Breathing or lung disorders, including but not limited to Cystic Fibrosis, Emphysema, and COPD

 - Mental health disorders, including but not limited to Generalized Anxiety Disorder, Social Anxiety Disorder, PTSD, Bipolar Disorder, and OCD

 - Blindness or low vision

 Are there discounted or free tickets for caregivers?